petitgrizzlies/glowingspoon/README.md

 ## TODO :

  * correct torch error
- * change the files to make the pip installation runing out of box
+ * fix the `poetry run glowingspoon` that doesnt work.
  * cross-validation nor k-fold validation
  * port the code on GPU.
  * This isn't a perfect tool, there is a lot of improvement that can be done.
 It's not very stable and this code is mostly a proof of concept on a "research question".